-Research is an integral part of the evidence-based care provided at PRI.
+Research is an integral part of the evidence-based care provided at the UAMS Psychiatric Research Institute.

 The treatment of psychiatric disorders is just one part of the Psychiatric Research Institute.
-Research and education are integral to the overall approach of PRI.
+Research and education are integral to the overall approach of the Psychiatric Research Institute.
 The institute’s focus on evidence-based care takes into consideration the education of future medical personnel while relying on the work of research scientists to provide innovative forms of treatment.

 The Psychiatric Research Institute’s five research divisions are the Center for Addiction Research, the Center for Health Services Research, the Women’s Mental Health Program, the Neurocognitive Dynamics Laboratory, the Neurodevelopmental Risk and Resilience Program and the Brain Imaging Research Center.

 These administrative units are part of the UAMS College of Medicine.

 The Center for Addiction Research is at the forefront when it comes to conducting innovative research designed to improve the prevention and treatment of addictive disorders as well as inform local and national policies regarding the antecedents and consequences of addiction.